flutter/website/src/get-started/fwe/state-management.md

 # State management

-The _state_ of a Flutter app refers to all the objects and variables it uses to display its UI or manage system resources.
+The _state_ of a Flutter app refers to all the objects it uses to display its UI or manage system resources.
 State management is how we organize our app to most effectively access these objects